 - Raise the aspirations all students through mentoring, group sessions and assemblies, visits to University of Hertfordshire, Enterprise events, Careers Fairs and the Apprenticeship Show.

 The careers programme includes careers education lessons, careers guidance activities through individual work and one to one interviews with the YC Herts Personal Advisor.
 Work-related learning and work experience is available for all KS4 students.
 They participate and attend extended work experience at local businesses in the community, gaining work related learning and preparing them for work.
+Visits to local businesses to understand the labour market and recognise STEM opportunities for all students in the local community are undertaken every academic term.

 Work Experience (KS4)